greyes1996/greyes1996.github.io/_posts/2021-12-07-Tracking-my-phd-progress.md

 ---
-titie: Tracking my Ph.D.
-Progress
+titie: Tracking my Doctoral Progress
 ---

 *This is a draft page!
 Content here is a work-in-progress and will be changing drastically over the next few weeks*